The University of Missouri - Kansas City Graduate Medical Education System is made up of five of the best

 Children's Mercy Hospital delivers a wide array of pediatric programs outside its own walls through Children's Mercy South, a pediatric inpatient, outpatient, surgical, urgent care facility in Overland Park, Kansas, and outreach clinics throughout Missouri and Kansas.
 The Children's Mercy Hospital system offers one of the largest pediatric outpatient centers in the country.

-Family Medicine residents and pediatric residents function as part of the health care team on Pediatric ER and Inpatient rotations.
-Residents receive extensive patient care training in pediatrics, as well as educational opportunities equaled by few facilities in the U.S.
+health care team on Pediatric ER and Inpatient rotations.
+Residents receive extensive patient care training in pediatrics,

-, an agency for the Department of Mental Health, is located on Hospital Hill in the heart of Kansas City to provide comprehensive psychiatric care.
+Western Missouri Mental Health Center, an agency for the Department of Mental Health, is located on Hospital Hill in the heart of Kansas City to provide comprehensive psychiatric care.

 WMMHC offers services in alcoholism, drug, family, group and individual counseling, crisis intervention, group psychiatric therapy, and suicide prevention as well as hospital inpatient care, mental health aftercare and psychiatric care.
 The hospital also offers an inpatient program to provide treatment for mentally ill patients who have co-occurring substance abuse problems.